net-solution/brl-solutions/_projects/barber-shop.md

     - '06'

 description:
-  "We built a new brick wall at the front of the property, as well as a new fence and gate.
-We also built a patio area for the garden, integrated with the existing space.
-Inside we built a custom mantlepiece as well as a brick wall along the barbershop area.
-This area included the custom worktops as shown and varnished flooring with skirting boards."

-review: pending
+  "We built a brick wall for a barbershop area, complete with a custom worktop and power fittings.
+We installed new wooden flooring and skirting for this area, in addition to designing a radiator mantlepiece to customer spec."
 ---